-I think it’s important to note that I’m no world expert.
+I think it’s important to note that I’m not an all-knowing sage.
 I have learned the above through frustrating ambles through the literature and excruciating trial-and-error.
-I’ve learned along the way and have applied various aspects of this to everything from spiders, through nematodes, to aphids, ultimately relying on it for my PhD, but I will never claim that my knowledge is comprehensive.
+I’ve learned along the way and have applied various aspects of this to everything from spiders, through nematodes, to aphids, ultimately relying on it for my PhD and subsequent postdoctoral research, but my knowledge is far from comprehensive.
 I hope that someone can learn from this post, but above that I hope that they can build on it and exceed my relatively shallow knowledge base.

 Efficient primer design and testing must follow a strict framework and, ultimately, all known primers fail to amplify some taxa, so compromises must always be made.
 Hopefully this very surface-level guide will help someone at some point, but I would fully encourage wider reading.
 But for now, go forth and multiply (the DNA of a broad range of species in a single reaction).